dataGladiator/proven-blog/content/blog/production-ai-app-checklist/index.md

 - build a roadmap with your chosen developer

 This checklist ensures your AI project starts on strong foundations and avoids costly surprises.

+---

+**Disclaimer:**
+The information provided herein is illustrative and does not create any contractual obligations or guarantees.
+Specific capabilities, timelines, and deliverables are determined only through a formal engagement, including detailed scoping, data review, and written agreements.